Some events may be cancelled due to the current health precautions. Please check with event organisers for updates.

-This month features the Hong Kong Rugby Sevens, the territory's premier sporting event and mega-party and a full array of colorful festivities and traditions... including fantastic parades, carnivals and celebrations throughout Hong Kong.
+This month normally features the Hong Kong Rugby Sevens, the territory's premier sporting event and mega-party, but this year it has been postponed to October.
+But there is still a full array of colorful festivities and traditions... including fantastic parades, carnivals and celebrations throughout Hong Kong.

 We start off with the Ching Ming Festival on April 4, 2020 which gives you a unique look into Hong Kong's ancient traditions, and soon thereafter in total contrast, the Hong Kong Electronics Fair is a window into Hong Kong's innovation powerhouse.

 Then a barrage of colorful festivals awaits... the Birthday of Tin Hau comes next with temple celebrations, parades and Fa Pau Float galore kicking off the season of cultural celebrations in the city including:

 Buddha bathing ceremonies...